Best Gradual Light Wake Up Sunrise Alarm Clock

 How the lamp works.

-The manufacturers have completed lengthy studies on waking up with artificial light simulators.
+The manufacturers completed a lengthy study on waking up with artificial light simulators.
 The brightness begins from soft dawn blushes through burnt orange to bright yellow light and can be set thirty minutes before the time you should wake up.
 These hues have been proven to be the most conducive to arising naturally.

 Not only has the research shown that restful has improved it also has some noted positive side effects, that only have recently come to light.
 Read below on the studies on seasonal affective disorder.